-Used only in X509-secured GemStone, in a configuration file supplied as the -E argument to startnetIdi on a remote node.
+Used only in X509-secured GemStone, in a configuration file supplied as the -E argument to startnetldi on a remote node.
+See the X509-Secured GemStone Adminstration Guide for more information.

 Required for a X509-Secured remote cache or when cache-warming an X509-secured remote or mid-level cache (NETLDI_WARMER_ARGS is non-empty).